JayACarlsonAtHome/j5c_install_from_source_001/docs/README.md

 and various programming languages and libraries.

-The current list of programs is:
+The current list of programs:

 --Dependencies-- from package manager

 From source code:
 ===========================
-cmake->Version : 3.15.3  (used for building software)
+cmake->Version : 3.17.3  (used for building software)

-libzip->Version : 1.5.2 (used for compression)
+libzip->Version : 1.6.1 (used for compression)

-perl5->Version : 5.30.0 (used for web programming)
+perl5->Version : 5.30.3 (used for web programming)

-openssl->Version : 1.1.1d (used for encryption)
+openssl->Version : 1.1.1g (used for encryption)

-mariadb->Version : 10.4.8 (a database server)
+mariadb->Version : 10.4.13 (a database server)

 apr->Version : 1.7.0 (needed for Apache Web Server)